 - fouling.

 Two surfaces at the same temperature can radiate very different amounts of heat depending on surface finish.
+Much of this difference comes from emissivity, which changes gradually as surfaces oxidize, foul, or age in service.

 This explains why: